 I Got Scammed on Alibaba – Bulk Cargo Differs from The Sample.

 Another problem is that bulk cargo differs from the sample product.
 To be honest, this happens frequently.
-Given insufficient information said in the review, we can not judge the responsible party, but we should pay attention to 2 major reasons causing such issue.
+Given insufficient information said in the review, we can not judge the responsible party, but we should pay attention to 2 major reasons causing such an issue.

 1. The sample is not well confirmed.

 Sample confirmation cannot rely solely on photos and videos.
 The right way is to confirm each detail from appearance design to specific parameters with the supplier.
 Specify all the details very clearly in the sample report, especially in the purchase of electronic goods or products with many parts.
 Buyers can’t be careless, even with simple small items.

 If you’re careless and miss items to be confirmed, most suppliers are not likely to think of these things for you.
 What they expect is that you are satisfied at once without modifying the sample.
 Suppliers follow up the orders from different clients simultaneously and can’t focus all their attention on your order, especially when your order is small.

 2. Product specs and parameters are not specified clearly in the purchase contract.